Basildon Park: Basildon and its future

 At the time of its building, the design of Basildon was already old-fashioned.
 From 1750s onwards large houses were being built without a rustic, and having the principal floor on the ground was becoming commonplace.
-Basildon, with its piano nobile, large portico denoting status, and main facade falsely elongated by fenestrated walls, was never innovative architecture, but, like many other houses, was built to bolster the status of its owner, the newly rich Sir Francis Sykes, keen for a political career.
+Basildon, with its piano nobile, large portico denoting status, and main façade falsely elongated by fenestrated walls, was never innovative architecture, but, like many other houses, was built to bolster the status of its owner, the newly rich Sir Francis Sykes, keen for a political career.

 Basildon is not one of the great houses of Britain; houses of similar style and size exist the length of the country.
 Neither is the mansion of great architectural importance.
 Its architect, described as "one of the most prolific of the 18th century" is far better known for his works elsewhere.
 Neither is Basildon remarkable for its contents.
 While it has some fine plasterwork, its contents, though high quality antiques, are not of the finest museum quality and its art collection consists mostly of mediocre paintings of the 17th and 18th century Italian schools, bought for their size and suitability for the decoration of the interiors rather than for their quality.

 Instead, Basildon is remarkable and notable for its survival against all odds in the 20th century.
 At a time when it was near ruin and its destruction seemed inevitable, it was saved.
 Since 1900, over 1,000 country houses, many of far greater architectural importance than Basildon, have been demolished.
 The destruction of many of these houses began as a trickle just prior to World War I, but became a tidal wave in 1955, when one house was demolished every five days.
 The destruction did not halt until 1975, by which time the Iliffe's restoration work at Basildon was almost completed.

 In 1978, the Iliffes gave the house, together with its park and a large endowment for its upkeep, to the National Trust, enabling the house to provide a paying public with not only an insight to the interior of a grand house during both the 18th and 19th centuries, but also a rare view of how such houses were adapted to suit a more modern life-style during the last half of the 20th century.
 It was Lord and Lady Iliffe's wish that "The National Trust will protect it and its park for future generations to enjoy."